bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     TypeError: print_hello_world() missing 1 required positional argument: 'no_of_times'
 ```

 Error!
 Something like “Hey, you have created `print_hello_world` with a parameter, but not passing anything in here!
-Go ahead and pass a value”.
+Go ahead and pass a value ".
 Let’s pass in a value, such as `5`.

 ```text
     >>> print_hello_world(5)